Nigel Clough: Sheffield United

-On 23 October 2013, Clough was appointed new manager of Sheffield United on a two-and-a-half-year deal.
+On 23 October 2013, Clough was appointed new manager of League One side Sheffield United on a two-and-a-half-year deal.
 Clough's tenure got off to a winning start as Sheffield United comfortably beat Crewe Alexandra 3–1 at Bramall Lane.
 Clough was named League One's Manager of the Month for February 2014 after an improved run of form with four wins from five matches, including four clean sheets.

 On 9 March 2014, Clough's side beat Charlton Athletic 2–0 to set up an FA Cup semi-final tie against Hull City at Wembley, this was United's ninth consecutive win in all competitions with United climbing out of the League One relegation zone up to 11th in the table.
 In May 2014, Clough was named FA Cup Manager of the Season by the League Managers Association in recognition of United's run to the semi-finals of the FA Cup.
 Clough also led the Blades to the semi-finals of the League Cup in the 2014–15 season after a 1–0 win over Southampton at Bramall Lane.
 Sheffield United parted company with Clough on 25 May 2015.